ebuddj/2019-influenza/README.md

 ## Rights of usage

-EBU Members and Sublicensees.
+The material may be used only by Eurovision active members and sub-licensees.

 ## How to build and develop

 This is a Webpack + React project.

+* `npm install`
-* `npm install && npm start`
+* `npm start`

 Project should start at: http://localhost:8080